 With technology advancing at a rate faster than most of us can keep up with, and with the added pressure of children nowadays being at the forefront of exposure to this advanced technological age with regard to the internet, mobile phones, laptops, computers and tablet devices, we believe that e-safety awareness and safe practice is of paramount importance.

 While prevention is sometimes better than the cure as it is so often said, we understand and appreciate the need for children to learn of and embrace these technologies and as a result we equally understand the need to teach them to use it responsibly, ethically, wisely and to guide them on how to best prepare themselves to stay safe while online.

 It’s essential to be realistic - banning the internet or technology will not work and it often makes a child less likely to report a problem.
 Educating children around safe use is essential.

 E-Safety is an important part of keeping children safe at Eastry C of E Primary School.
 We have security measures in place in school, which are monitored both internally and externally, to help safeguard pupils from potential dangers or unsuitable material.
 Any E-Safety incidents are recorded and managed.
 E-Safety is taught to all pupils explaining and demonstrating how to stay safe and behave appropriately online.

 We can only be successful in keeping children safe online if we work with parents to ensure the e-Safety message is consistent.
 It is important that parents speak to their children about how they can keep safe and behave appropriately online.

 In school we also have digital leaders made up of children who have a knowledge of technology and would like to be a point of reference for other children in school.
-Our current digital leaders and their statements can be viewed here;

 The following information has been gathered to guide parents and carers with online safety.
 If you have any concerns regarding your child’s online safety then please speak to Sarah Moss, designated safeguarding lead (DSL) or Tracy Inglis, Family Liaison Officer and DSL.